Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 Custom data and task validation is in v7 handeled by registering a service class implementing `Altinn.App.Core.Features.Validation.IInstanceValidator`.

 If your `App/logic/Validation/ValidationHandler.cs` looks like the code below you have no custom code and can delete the file.
-Adn move on to [Upgrading custom PdfFormatting]().
+And move on to [Upgrading custom PdfFormatting]().

 ```csharp
 using System.Threading.Tasks;